ssebs/ssebs-www/content/blog/vibe-coding-1.md

 Once you stop understanding your own code, you're gonna have a bad time.
 No amount of "just ask Claude to fix it" will save you when you're on a deadline and the AI keeps hallucinating non-existent APIs.

-### The bottom line
+### Final thoughts

-AI isn't going away, so you might as well get good at using it.
+AI isn't going away, so you may as well get good at it.
 Just don't let it do your thinking for you.

-Back to the code - I've got more stuff to add.

 **Thanks for reading!**